krishnaraj2912/File-Descriptor/README.md

 # File-Descriptor
-###Video Explanation Link:
+### Video Explanation Link:
 https://drive.google.com/file/d/1D3Mv8GzciETwDfaVGfh-UPbddwwNIFF-/view?usp=sharing

-###Objective:
+### Objective:
-Building a ###c### program
-Displaying different informations of a file.
+Building a program to display the properties of a file.
-Building a user level lbrary libFS that implements, a good portion of file system.
-This file system links to an application through which we can access files and directories.
-This library will inturn link with a layer that implements a disk.
+The file is read as a command line argument.

-Implementation Details:
+### Implementation Details:
-We will make a file system API that has 3 parts.
-Two of them are generic file system calls that deals with file access and a set of calls that deals with directories.
+With the help of stat data structure, we create a stat structure and use stat() function to list properties of a file identified by path.
+It reads all file properties and dumps to buf structure.
+The function is defined in sys/stat.h header file.